 Yes, dirty talking—as long as it is not too vulgar—can be a turn-on.
 However, there is a big difference between a guy who is describing what excites him compared to a guy being crude, disrespectful, or worse, demanding.

 One big desire that many men will have after watching porn is wanting to have a threesome.
 Honestly, do you blame them?
 Porn movies make a threesome look fun and easy.
-Hmmm...too bad that's not how it is in real life, well, unless drinking and drugs are mingled with poor judgement.
+Hmmm. . too bad that's not how it is in real life, well, unless drinking and drugs are mingled with poor judgment.

 Threesomes might be freely welcomed in porn movies and with women who are sexually promiscuous without any conflict, however for most women, wanting a threesome is an insult.
 Basically, you are letting her know that she is not enough for you sexually.
 By the way, when a woman feels like she is not enough, it's a huge turn-off, not a panty dropper.